 Partners interviewed science teachers in order to elicit information on the teachers’ current use of ICT tools, their success stories, problems with adoption, and their ideas for improvements.
 The interviews have been analysed to find common themes and issues that can be used as the basis for guidelines and improved tools.

 The project partners are currently creating the network of schools interested in promoting awareness of religions and foster a sense of mutual tolerance at school.
 Several schools have already been involved from project partners.
-Do not hesitate to contact them!
+If you are interested to join the project, do not hesitate to contact us!

 The Kick-off meeting took place in Florence on 28 – 29 November 2018.
 The meeting was an opportunity for the partners to get to know each other and to discuss all details related to the project's activities.
 The partners presented their organizations and actively participated in the Impact+ workshop conducted by the project applicant.
 At the end of the meeting all the partners had a clear view of the future project's implementation, the financial rules and the next activity which is the creation of guidelines for teachers, school directors and policy makers on the promotion of the use of ICT for science education.

 The Fiction project has been funded, by the European Commission through the Swedish Council for Higher Education, with the aim of enhancing teachers' knowledge to teach students to use digital tools for their own understanding of science.
-The project is based on the assumption that digital tools in teaching have both positive and negative effects on learning.
-Among the positive effects, the most obvious is students’ increased commitment and motivation for their studies that increase learning results.
-Among the negative effects, the ones resulting when digital tools are not used by the teacher in the context of a well-reasoned pedagogy.
+The Fiction project has the aim to provide science teachers with the skills to use digital tools and strategies for teaching at secondary school level.